 Before we explain how to open a restaurant, we think it is essential to know how much time is involved when owning one.
-When you start, you can expect the standard 9-to-5 workdays to become a thing of the past quickly.
-Yes, entrepreneurship lets you be your own boss and gives you more freedom, but it also comes with more responsibilities and more work.
+When you start, you can expect the standard 9-to-5 workdays to quickly become a thing of the past.
+Yes, entrepreneurship lets you be your boss and gives you more freedom, but it also comes with more responsibilities and work.
 It is not uncommon for restaurant owners to work ten or more hours per day up to six days a week.

-In addition to planning menus, and managing your kitchen and serving staff, you will need to stay on top of your inventory, oversee your bookkeeping, interact with customers, monitor your marketing efforts, and respond to customer complaints.
-You will also need to react quickly and provide solutions when certain situations unexpectedly arise.
+In addition to planning menus, managing your kitchen, and serving staff, you will need to stay on top of your inventory, oversee your bookkeeping, interact with customers, monitor your marketing efforts, and respond to customer complaints.
+You will also need to react quickly and provide solutions to unexpected situations.
 These include long customer wait times, inventory shortages, delayed food deliveries, or kitchen equipment that malfunctions or breaks.